-1. Fan speed adjustment: Turn to select fan speed.

-2. Rear defroster: Press to activate/deactivate the rear window defroster.
-Refer to Rear window defroster later in this chapter for more information.

-3. We Defrost: Distributes outside air through the windshield defroster vents and demister vents.
+- 1. Fan speed adjustment: Turn to select fan speed. - 2.
+Rear defroster: Press to activate/deactivate the rear window defroster.
+Refer to Rear window defroster later in this chapter for more information. - 3.
+We Defrost: Distributes outside air through the windshield defroster vents and demister vents.
 Can be used to clear the windshield of fog and thin ice.
 The system will automatically provide outside air to reduce window fogging.
-Press this button again to return to the previous air flow selection.

-4. : Distributes air through the windshield defroster vents, demister vents, floor vents and rear seat floor vents.
-The system will automatically provide outside air to reduce window fogging.

-5. \bigcirc Power: Press to activate/deactivate the climate control system.
-When the system is off, outside air is prevented from entering the vehicle through the vents.

-6. \overleftrightarrow : Distributes air through the instrument panel vents.

-7. i: Distributes air through the instrument panel vents, demister vents, floor vents and rear seat floor vents (if equipped).

-8. \checkmark : Distributes air through the demister vents, floor vents and rear seat floor vents (if equipped).
+Press this button again to return to the previous air flow selection. - 4.
+P: Distributes air through the windshield defroster vents, demister vents, floor vents and rear seat floor vents.
+The system will automatically provide outside air to reduce window fogging. - 5.
+O Power: Press to activate/deactivate the climate control system.
+When the system is off, outside air is prevented from entering the vehicle through the vents. - 6. 🔁 : Distributes air through the instrument panel vents. - 7. ?: Distributes air through the instrument panel vents, demister vents, floor vents and rear seat floor vents (if equipped). - 8. \checkmark : Distributes air through the demister vents, floor vents and rear seat floor vents (if equipped).

-9. Temperature control: Controls the temperature of the airflow in the vehicle.

-10. #/ Passenger heated seat control (if equipped): Press to activate/deactivate the passenger heated seat.
-See Heated seats in the Seating and Safety Restraints chapter.

-11. \Leftrightarrow Recirculated air: Press to activate/deactivate air recirculation in the vehicle.
+- 9. Temperature control: Controls the temperature of the airflow in the vehicle. - 10. # Passenger heated seat control (if equipped): Press to activate/deactivate the passenger heated seat.
+See Heated seats in the Seating and Safety Restraints chapter. - 11.
+Recirculated air: Press to activate/deactivate air recirculation in the vehicle.
 Recirculated air may reduce the amount of time needed to cool down the interior of the vehicle and may also help reduce undesired odors from reaching the interior of the vehicle.
-Recirculated air engages automatically when MAX A/C is selected or can be engaged manually in any airflow mode except $\langle H \rangle$ (defrost).
-Recirculated air may turn off automatically in all airflow modes except MAX A/C. When the ignition switch is turned off and back on, the climate system will return to the recirculated air mode only if the A/C button LED is illuminated and the air distribution selection is either \overleftrightarrow (panel) or \checkmark (panel/floor).

-12. MAX A/C: Distributes recirculated air through the instrument panel vents to cool the vehicle.
+Recirculated air engages automatically when MAX A/C is selected or can be engaged manually in any airflow mode except ((defrost)).
+Recirculated air may turn off automatically in all airflow modes except MAX A/C. When the ignition switch is turned off and back on, the climate system will return to the recirculated air mode only if the A/C button LED is illuminated and the air distribution selection is either (panel) or (panel/floor).
+Recirculation may turn off automatically in some airflow modes to reduce fog potential. - 12.
+MAX A/C: Distributes recirculated air through the instrument panel vents to cool the vehicle.
 This re-cooling of the interior air is more economical and efficient.
 Recirculated air may also help reduce undesirable odors from entering the vehicle.
-Press the MAX A/C button again for normal A/C operation.

-13. A/C: Press to activate/deactivate air conditioning.
+Press the MAX A/C button again for normal A/C operation. - 13.
+A/C: Press to activate/deactivate air conditioning.
 Use with recirculated air to improve cooling performance and efficiency.
-Engages automatically in MAX A/C, $\langle \mathcal{H} \rangle$ (defrost) and \mathcal{P} (floor/defrost).

-14. If Driver heated seat control (if equipped): Press to activate/deactivate the driver heated seat.
+Engages automatically in MAX A/C, (defrost) and (floor/defrost). - 14.
+W Driver heated seat control (if equipped): Press to activate/deactivate the driver heated seat.
 See Heated seats in the Seating and Safety Restraints chapter.

 Outside temperature (if equipped): The outside temperature will appear in the display and is labeled EXT TEMP.
+To change the display between Fahrenheit and Celsius, see Message center in the Instrument Cluster chapter.